Research projects are an integral part of MIT's SCM degree programs - both for the students and for the sponsoring companies.

 Thesis Partner research projects start in the fall and finish the following May.
 Companies interested in sponsoring a project for the upcoming academic must express interest by June 1st of that year.
 For more information, email firstname.lastname@example.org.

-- Past student thesis and capstone projects are available on the CTL web site (partner login required to access full research papers).
+- Past student thesis and capstone projects are available on the CTL web site (partner login required to access executive summaries and presentation materials).

 - Learn more about our Thesis Partner program by downloading the SCM Thesis Partner Guide, or viewing an archived webcast hosted in 2009 by former SCM Executive Director, Dr. Jarrod Goentzel.
 The video features company sponsors and students from two partner projects completed by the class of 2009.